Trello Editorial Calendar For Content Marketers (A Beginner’s Guide)

 Here’s a list of shortcuts and syntax for card descriptions, comments and checklist items:

 - Bold text – Command/Ctrl + B (**text** or __text__)

 - Italic text – Command/Ctrl + I (*text* or _text_)

 - Strikethrough text – Command/Ctrl + Shift + S (~~text~~)

 - Inline code – Command/Ctrl + Shift + M (`text`)

 - Links – Command/Ctrl + K [text](url)

-For every writer that has been assigned a topic idea and a due date, you want to move their selected cards from “ideation” to “writing”.
+For every writer that has been assigned a topic idea and a due date, you want to move their selected cards from “ideation” to “writing” or “current projects”.
 Now they can tick off the checklist boxes to indicate their progress.